samiurprapon/feminer/README.md

 ## Requirements

-For development, you will only need Node.js and node global packages - npm, peerjs installed in your environement.
+For development, you will only need Node.js and node global packages - npm installed in your environement.

 If the installation was successful, you should be able to run the following command.